CathedralCode/Builder/README.md

 It also needs to have the directories Entity and Model in the src/{ModuleName}/ directory

-These 2 dirs need to be writable by your web server
+These 2 dirs need to be writeable by your web server

 E.G.